 Baber Ali Bhatti

-— The writer is practising lawyer, based in Islamabad.
+— The writer is associated with Strategic Vision Institute, a think-tank based in Islamabad.